 1. Loan terms Fixed Rate: 15 and 30 years

 2. Product Codes 2573 HUD Section 184 15 Year Fixed

 2574 HUD Section 184 30 Year Fixed

 3. Eligible Programs HUD 184 Fixed Rate

+4. Temporary Temporary Buydowns must have a loan term of 240 or greater.

+Buydown

-4. Temporary Purchase Transactions only
+Purchase Transactions only

-Buydown Maximum 41% DTI
+Maximum 41% DTI

+Eligible Buydown Plans

-1-0: payment will be calculated at 1.00% below the Note rate for payments 1-12 1-1: payment will be calculated at 1.00% below the Note rate for the first two years 2-1: payment will be calculated at 2.00% below the Note rate for payments 1-12 and 1.00% below the Note rate for months 13-24
+• 1-0: payment will be calculated at 1.00% below the Note rate for payments 1-12

+• 1-1: payment will be calculated at 1.00% below the Note rate for the first two years

+• 2-1: payment will be calculated at 2.00% below the Note rate for payments 1-12 and

+1.00% below the Note rate for months 13-24

-5. Eligible Borrowers American Indians Native Alaskans Native Hawaiians
+5. Eligible Borrowers American Indians

-Borrower must be one of the following: Member of a federally recognized tribe, One of the following 5 state tribes Coharie Tribe (North Carolina) Haliwa-Saponi Tribe (North Carolina) Lumbee Tribe (North Carolina) Waccamaw Siouan Tribe (North Carolina) MOWA band of Choctaw (Alabama) Section 184 Participating Tribe List.
-Determine tribe eligibility via tribal directory on U.S. Department of the Interior Indian Affairs.
+Native Alaskans

+Native Hawaiians

+At least one borrower must be one of the following:

+Member of a federally recognized tribe,

+One of the following 5 state tribes

+Coharie Tribe (North Carolina)

+Haliwa-Saponi Tribe (North Carolina)

+Lumbee Tribe (North Carolina)

+Waccamaw Siouan Tribe (North Carolina)

+■ MOWA band of Choctaw (Alabama)

+Section 184 Participating Tribe List .